Exact Separation of Words via Trace Geometry

 Finally, because \(T=e^{i2\theta}\) lies on the unit circle, one has \(|T^r|=1\).
 Taking absolute values in \eqref{eq:beta-prime-fox} therefore gives

 which is exactly \eqref{eq:C2-is-fox-square}. \end{proof}

-The content of Proposition~\ref{prop:trace-quadratic-fox} is that the first nontrivial motion of the slice is already visible in the metabelian quotient.
-One does not need to analyze the full noncommutative product \(w(A(\theta),B_r(\theta,t))\) near \(t=0\): the specialized Fox polynomial alone determines whether the trace has a nonzero quadratic deficit away from \(2\), and it determines the leading size of that deficit.
+This explicit quadratic control is the operational payoff of the principal slice.
+By Equation~\eqref{eq:C2-is-fox-square}, one does not need to analyze the full noncommutative product \(w(A(\theta),B_r(\theta,t))\) near the commuting point \(t=0\): the specialized Fox polynomial alone determines whether the trace has a nonzero quadratic deficit away from \(2\), and it determines the leading size of that deficit.
 More precisely, the trace begins to drop from \(2\) to second order exactly when \((T-1)M_w(T,T^r)\neq 0\), and the corresponding quadratic deficit is precisely \(\bigl|(T-1)M_w(T,T^r)\bigr|^2\).
 This is the mechanism used repeatedly in the remaining witness constructions.

-The one-parameter slice identifies the leading quadratic term and already yields effective witness criteria.
-For the later finite-menu discussion, however, it is useful to complement this local slice analysis with an exact global algebraic identity for a different Laurent-matrix evaluation.
-The next subsection provides that auxiliary identity.